himanshujikadara/leaderboardapi/README.md

 GET `http://127.0.0.1:8000/api/users`

->It would return json object of particular user
+>It would return json object of all users

 **To Get Leaderboard User Info for particular user**